 After large payments were made to cover these expenses, the insured submitted a letter requesting supplemental payments for electrical work to the swimming pool and landscaping damage.
 The letter included fabricated invoices bearing forged signatures that were accompanied by canceled checks from a construction company owned by the policyholders.
 The parties indicated as payees in the checks that they did not own the businesses referenced in the invoices.
 The policyholders had blank checks endorsed and subsequently completed the front of the checks before depositing them into the policyholders’ own account.
 The letter also was accompanied by 15 invoices marked "paid" for work that was not performed.
 These invoices were also accompanied by copies of photocopied checks made payable to a construction company owned by the policyholders’ daughter and created after the fire.

 Against this background, the policyholders filed a lawsuit asserting causes of action for breach of contract and a claim analogous to insurance bad faith.
 The insurance carrier retained a forensic accountant to analyze the supporting documents submitted by the policyholders as part of the claim.
 The expert concluded that $4,318,000 of the moneys paid to the insured were fabricated expenses.
 The investigation also found that the twenty percent general contractor fee was never paid despite the fact the policyholders claimed their contracting firm was serving in this capacity.
 The forensic accountant also testified that many of the invoices submitted were not for actual repairs on the home and that checks written to workers on the project were deposited into the bank account of the policyholders.
-The conclusion of the accountant was that a maximum of $1.7 million was actually spend on rebuilding the home.
+The conclusion of the accountant was that a maximum of $1.7 million was actually spent on rebuilding the home.